CONTACT NUMBER : (313) 306-1401

 They tried to minimize his needs.
 But I had the data.
 I had the law.
 And most importantly, I had the truth.

-They rewrote the IEP.
-Kamaury began to receive real services.
+They amended the IEP and Kamaury began to receive real services.
 He started to thrive.

 💡 From Personal to Purpose: Michigan Autism Academy